 A commentary should have a strong lead paragraph indicating what you will talk about and where you are headed in your conclusion.
 Journalistic ledes emphasize grabbing the attention of the reader; ledes in essays summarize the outline of the argument and conclusion that follows in the main body of the essay.
 A submission ideally should 1) contain a clear point of view; 2) provide a prescription for how a problem affecting society can be solved or improved; and, 3) explain how your recommendation is an application of Unificationism.
 Reading level should aim for the freshman college student.

 The AU Blog also accepts movie, television and book reviews on subjects of relevance to Unificationism and its application.
 Unlike our weekly commentary articles, these reviews, which may run mid-week, can be shorter: 1,000 to 1,200 words.
-Films reviewed should be currently in theaters or recently released on DVD/Blu-ray, streaming services like iTunes, YouTube, Amazon Prime Video, Netflix, and on-demand cable.
+Films reviewed should be currently in theaters or recently released on DVD/Blu-ray, streaming services, and on-demand cable.
 Books reviewed, whether non-fiction or fiction, preferably should have been published in the last five years.
 Reviews from second generation Unificationists are especially welcome.
 We also run excerpts of self-published books.

 We also post poetry (preferably a collection of three or more poems with accompanying textual introduction or background).

 Applied Unificationism is a place where the future of the Family Federation for World Peace and Unification (FFWPU) may be thoughtfully discussed, but is not a site for criticism of its leadership.

 UTS, as a school for original thinkers, aims to maintain a site with some authority and wisdom where worthy ideas related to building the heavenly kingdom can be discussed among members and friends of the FFWPU and its sister organizations.